Domain Generalization via Nuclear Norm Regularization: Experiments

 \section{Experiments}

 In this section, we start by presenting a synthetic task in Section~\ref{sec:synthetic} to help visualize the effects of nuclear norm regularization.
 Next, in Section~\ref{sec:real-world}, we demonstrate the effectiveness of our approach with real-world datasets.
 We provide further discussions and ablation studies in Section~\ref{sec:ablation}.
-Code is available at \url{https://github.com/zhmeishi/DG-NU}.